 Optional data is additional data that helps us make product improvements.
 It also provides enhanced information to help us detect, diagnose, and fix issues.
 If you choose to send us optional data, you are also sending required data and required service data.

 To turn optional data on or off:

-Use the slider to turn Optional Diagnostic Data on or off.
+On Mobile, use the slider to turn Optional Diagnostic Data on or off.